-MUP is not a tax and nor does it set a price an alcohol product must be sold at, it simply sets a level beneath which an alcohol product cannot be sold, and that level is determined directly by the amount of pure alcohol in that particular product.
+MUP is not a tax and nor does it set a price an alcohol product must be sold at, it simply sets a level beneath which an alcohol product cannot be sold, and that level is determined directly by the amount of pure alcohol in the product.

-The purpose of MUP is to reduce the consumption of alcohol and related harms, so the excise duty receipts for the State would drop in line with consumption.
+The purpose of MUP is to reduce alcohol harm by reducing the consumption of alcohol, so the excise duty receipts for the State would drop in line with consumption.
 (7) However, there are significant savings to be made for the State in terms of the reduced costs of alcohol harm, which were an estimated €2.35bn in 2013, (14) compared to the €1.98bn total tax take, including both excise and VAT, from alcohol in that year.
 (15)

-It has been estimated that a €1 MUP would reduce alcohol-attributable deaths by approximately 197 per year after 20 years, by which time the full effects of the policy will be seen, while the societal value of reductions in health, crime and work place harms is estimated at €1.7bn over the same period modelled.
+It has been estimated that a €1 MUP (minimum price per gram of alcohol: €0.10/10 gms per standard drink) would reduce alcohol-attributable deaths by approximately 197 per year after 20 years, by which time the full effects of the policy will be seen, while the societal value of reductions in health, crime and work place harms is estimated at €1.7bn over the same period modelled.
 (16)